phonexia-therealone/protofiles/pypi-README.md

 ```

-Returned message should contain information about validity until, technology name, model name and it's version.
+Returned message should contain information about technology name, model name with version and time validity of license.